Skip to main content

 A build creates a new project from a starter template (3 credits).
 An edit changes an existing project (2 credits).
 Both end in a git commit.

 Yes.
 Every build and edit is a real git commit in the project’s private repository — not a throwaway preview.
-Connect your GitHub account to export it to your own GitHub anytime.
+Connect your GitHub account and Mythos creates a new private repository you own, then keeps one selected active branch in two-way sync.

 You get a plain message and a full refund.
 You are only ever charged for a build that delivers a result.